Charles-Chao-Chen/bbFMM/Readme.txt

+DONE: The first time calling non-homogeneous kernel breaks down.
+	(call it a second time would work well.) using static variable in ComputeKernelCheb() causes the problem.

 DONE: Optimization in Moment2Local(); apply V^T earlier in UpwardPass().

 TODO: P2P is slow, consider avoiding copying sources (charges) and fields